 A timeline of interesting and sometimes wacky Woodstock history:

-The land that Woodstock now occupies was once the territory of the Illini, Miami, Ho Chunk and Pottawatomie tribes as well as other unknown people for thousands of years before them.
+The land that Woodstock now occupies was once the territory of the Illini, Miami, Ho Chunk and Pottawatomie tribes as well as other indigenous people for thousands of years before them.
 Human made artifacts dating back about 10,000 years have been found in McHenry County and ancient animal shaped mounds have been found within a few miles of Woodstock.
 A 190 foot long mound shaped like a headless lizard (inexplicably called Turtle Mound) was discovered in Rockford and many smaller mounds dot the area.
 A thousand years ago the city of Cahokia in current day Illinois was larger than the cities of London or Paris at the time.

 Route 14 was built over an old Indian trace (known as the Kinzie Trail or the Great Chicago-Algonquin-Woodstock Trail) that was used by native people for many years before Europeans arrived.
 This trail (and the original Rt.
 14) passed right through the Square and it is reasonable to assume the cool fresh water spring on the Square was a popular stopping spot for native people traveling along this trail.